Table of Contents

 A welder’s hands are nearest to the welding.
 Protecting a welder’s hands from heat, electricity, dust, fumes, ultraviolet rays, and molten metal is an essential part of welding safety.
 Selecting the best welding gloves for stick, MIG and TIG welding processes is important not only for the protection of welder.
 It is also essential for the completion of a welding task in an appropriate manner.

-So, which is the best welding gloves for stick?
+So, what is the best welding gloves for stick?
 The Lincoln Electric Traditional MIG/Stick Welding Gloves is the best for stick, MIG and TIG welding process should be efficient in heat resistance.
 They must protect the welder’s hands from cuts, burns, bruises and blisters.
 Welding gloves should be comfortable enough so the welder can comfortably wear them for 4-6 hours working period.
 They should also provide freedom of hand movement required to complete the welding project.

 What Are The Best Welding Gloves For Stick?